appzer/github-pushsafer/README.md

 Any API parameters, as found on https://www.pushsafer.com/en/pushapi, can be appended to the URL.

+## Modify Push-Notification Content (PHP example)

+If you want to customize the message text of your push-notification, modify this file to your needs: [github_webhooks.php](https://github.com/appzer/github-pushsafer/blob/master/github_webhooks.php).
+After that, upload the file to your server and change the payload URL to yours.

 ## Events that trigger a webhook
 |Name | Description |
 | ------------- | ------------- |